Tommy Edman Player Props: Cardinals vs. Reds

 Tommy Edman At The Plate

-- Edman is batting .246 with 12 doubles, two triples, six home runs and 16 walks.
+- Edman is hitting .245 with 12 doubles, two triples, six home runs and 16 walks.

-- Edman has an RBI in 12 of 60 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 19.7% of his games this year, Edman has had at least one RBI.
+He's picked up more than one in 6.6% and driven in three or more of his team's runs in three contests.

-- In 20 of 60 games this season, he has scored, and seven of those games included multiple runs.
+- In 34.4% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (11.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.